Owenh271/portfolio_2025/game.md

 <h1>What did we do, and Whats in Progress?</h1>

-As of right now, we have the sprite sheet of one car, and an NPC that if you talk to starts the race, and the background of our game.
-We are still working on coding the game, and making the sprite sheet of the other car.
+As of right now, we have the sprite sheet of the cars, and an NPC that if you talk to starts the race, and the background of our game.
+We are still working on coding the game.